 The conventional image of a backpacker is most often someone dressed in cargo pants or shorts, a T-shirt, and easy-to-wear walking shoes.
 Maybe a few will deck themselves out with woven bracelets, hats, or sunglasses, in an attempt to be more stylish while backpacking.
 You might even occasionally see them sporting pieces of clothing or accessories from local markets, proudly emblazoned with the name of their destination.

 There’s a reason this extremely low-maintenance way of dressing has prevailed among travel buffs for years.
-For one thing, traveling often entails being on the go constantly and engaging in a lot of physical activity every day.
+For one thing, traveling often entails being on the go constantly to keep up with visa requirements and personal dreams.
+That’s why you engage in a lot of physical activity every day.
 For another, many people would rather not endure the hassle of carting bulky and heavy pieces of luggage around from place to place.
 These are often incentives enough for people to prioritize comfort and practicality over fashion.

 If you’re the sort of person who likes to look your best on your trips, then rest assured that there are many ways to be stylish while backpacking and traveling light.
 It’s all about choosing the right clothing items and accessories to achieve a perfect balance of style and practicality.
 The following tips, for instance, can help you get started: